 - Psychological assessment and physical examination.

-- The donor candidate is karyotyped, blood type tested and screened for genetic diseases.
-Blood and urine samples are screened for infectious diseases.
+- The donor candidate is karyotyped, and blood type tested.
+Blood and urine samples are tested for infectious diseases.

 - If approved, the donor can start donating.

-All active donors are at a minimum screened for infectious diseases every 3 months.
+- All active donors are at a minimum tested for infectious diseases every 3 months.

 Country specific requirements (Standards)

 Cryos is licensed according to the EU-Tissue Directive and can deliver donor sperm to all EU countries as well as export outside of the EU.
 Most countries have different legislations regarding the use of sperm donors, including requirements in the selection and screening of sperm donors.
 We handle this by operating with Standards that fulfil the requirements in the specific countries.

-During the screening process, all sperm donors at Cryos are therefore being selected, screened and released for clinical use in specific countries or areas.
+During the screening process, all sperm donors at Cryos are therefore selected, screened and released for clinical use in specific countries or areas.
 A donor can be released to meet one or several different Standards.

-Learn more about which Standards, we operate with.
-Standards
+Learn more about which Standards we operate with.

 What do we test for?

 In the Summary of records (SOR) screening results and Standard release information is listed for all donors.
-The SOR is subject to change over time, due to the continuous screening of the donors.
+The SOR is subject to change over time due to the continuous testing of the donors.